On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 Let $N_i$ be the number of letters $\alpha_i$ in the two finite sequences $X$ and $Y$, and let

 Next, let

 where, above, $n_v^-$ is the value of $N_v^-$ corresponding to $v$ and similarly for $n_{>1}$.
 Clearly, $\mathcal{B}_n$ depends on $K$ and $m$.
-Letting $A_n=\{(X,Y)\in \mathcal{B}_n\}$, our goal is now to prove that for some $K_3>0$, independent of $n$, $\mathbb{P}\left(A_n\right)\ge 1-e^{-K_3 n}$.
+Letting $A_n=\{(X,Y)\in \mathcal{B}_n\}$, our goal is now to prove that for some $\tilde{K}>0$, independent of $n$, $\mathbb{P}\left(A_n\right)\ge 1-e^{-\tilde{K} n}$.

-To continue, we need an optimal alignment having enough non-$\alpha_1$ letters in the cell-strands with a smaller number of letters $\alpha_1$.
-However, for many optimal alignments, most cells are 0-cells, \emph{i.e.}, cells with the same number of letters $\alpha_1$ on both strands.
-To resolve this hurdle, on an optimal alignment where most cells are 0-cells, some of the 0-cells are broken up in order to create enough nonzero-cells while at the same time, maintaining the optimality of the alignment after this breaking operation.
+To continue, we need an optimal alignment having enough non-$\alpha_1$ letters in the cell-strands with the smaller number of letters $\alpha_1$.
+However, for many optimal alignments, most cells are zero-cells, \emph{i.e.}, cells with the same number of letters $\alpha_1$ on both strands.
+To bypass this hurdle, on an optimal alignment where most cells are zero-cells, some of the zero-cells are broken up in order to create enough nonzero-cells while at the same time, maintaining the optimality of the alignment after this breaking procedure.
 Let us present this breaking operation on an example.
 Take the two sequences